mspringsits/loader.js/README.md

 loader.js
 =========

-little library for animations, which are displayed while a webpage is loading
+loaderjs is a little library for simple animations, which are displayed while a webpage is loading.

 Installation
 ------------